-According to domestic law, a company is deemed to be resident in

-Portugal if it has the legal seat or place of effective management in Portugal.
+According to domestic law, a company is deemed to be resident in Portugal if it has the legal seat or place of effective management in Portugal.
 Cases of dual corporate residence may be solved through tax treaties.

-Transaction Taxes
+2 Transaction Taxes

-Are there any documentary taxes in Portugal?
-2.1
+2.1 Are there any documentary taxes in your jurisdiction?